 I love getting messages from you with your success stories!

-I’ve written in great detail about food and how eating a nutrient dense diet, free of gluten and dairy, can get Hashimoto’s into remission.
+I’ve written in great detail about food and how eating a nutrient-dense diet, free of gluten and dairy, can get Hashimoto’s into remission.
 Since I started writing about this back in 2013, I’ve received so many stories from people who’ve been able to get into remission through nutrition, and so one of my very first recommendations for Hashimoto’s is to start with food!

 Read more about optimizing your diet with Hashimoto’s.

-Eating a nutrient dense diet will almost always help Hashimoto’s but will not reverse the condition for every person.
+Eating a nutrient-dense diet will almost always help Hashimoto’s, but will not reverse the condition for every person.
 Some people need to dig deeper, as there may be other triggers or root causes that can lead to the development of Hashimoto’s.

 Hashimoto’s and Infections

 Chronic infections are the Hashimoto’s triggers that get the least amount of attention, yet identifying and treating them can result in a complete remission.
-Unfortunately, some of the infections can be progressive, leading to more and more symptoms, if not identified and treated accordingly, thus I want to make you all aware of them whenever I can.
+Unfortunately, some of the infections can be progressive, leading to more and more symptoms, if not identified and treated accordingly.
+Thus, I want to make you all aware of them whenever I can.

 Molecular mimicry is one of the leading theories of autoimmune disease.
-In very simple terms, this theory means that our immune system begins to attack our thyroid gland because we are infected with a pathogenic organism (like a bacteria, parasite, or virus), that looks similar to components of the thyroid gland.
+In very simple terms, this theory means that our immune system begins to attack our thyroid gland because we are infected with a pathogenic organism (like a bacterium, parasite, or virus), that looks similar to components of the thyroid gland.
 The immune system remembers isolated protein sequences on the pathogen (rather than the entire DNA sequence of the pathogen) and then looks for similar looking proteins as targets for an attack.
 If the proteins on the thyroid match the proteins the immune system remembered, then the thyroid will be targeted for attack as well.
 Therefore, the immune system attacks our thyroid glands due to a case of mistaken identity, when it is trying to attack an infection!

 Scientists have noted that in people with the right genetic sequence, an infectious agent that resembles the thyroid gland, can trigger Hashimoto’s.

-Finding and treating this infection can result in remission of Hashimoto’s and Graves’ disease!
-On the other hand, a person that simply takes thyroid medications and does not treat the infection may continue to see declines in his/her health, as eventually, the presence of the infection may burn out the immune system and cause it to start recognizing additional sequences on the infectious organism that may cross-react with different organs in the body… This is why, in the conventional medical approach, it is widely known that having one autoimmune condition will put the person at greater risk for getting another autoimmune condition.
+Finding and treating this infection can result in remission of Hashimoto’s and Graves’ disease.
+On the other hand, a person that simply takes thyroid medications and does not treat the infection, may continue to see declines in his/her health, as eventually, the presence of the infection may burn out the immune system and cause it to start recognizing additional sequences on the infectious organism that may cross-react with different organs in the body… This is why, in the conventional medical approach, it is widely known that having one autoimmune condition will put the person at greater risk for getting another autoimmune condition.